Stuffed Sweet Potatoes bring all the flavor! Roasted sweet potatoes get a bold Southwestern topping and a delicious, creamy sauce.

 • 1 teaspoon minced garlic

-• 1 (15-ounce) can fire-roasted corn drained, see note 2
+• 1-1/2 cups frozen corn see note 2

 • 1 (15-ounce) can black beans drained and rinsed

-• 1 tablespoon finely chopped jalapeno optional
+• 1 tablespoon finely chopped jalapeño optional

-• 1/2 cup thinly sliced radish
+• 1/2 cup matchstick-cut radish

 • 1/3 cup finely chopped cilantro